elliewix/PythonWorksheets/Worksheets/function_framework_worksheet.md

 ### Convert the tempterature

-* Prompt: write a function that converts a Celcius tempterature value to Fahrenheit.
+Prompt: write a function that converts a Celcius tempterature value to Fahrenheit.

 1. Name:
 2. Input:
 3. Actions:
 4. Return:

+### Area of a square

-* Prompt: write a function to calculate the area of a square given the side length
+Prompt: write a function to calculate the area of a square given the side length

 1. Name:
 2. Input:
 3. Actions:
 4. Return:

+### Area of a rectangle

-* Prompt: write a function to calculate the area of a rectangle given the side lengths
+Prompt: write a function to calculate the area of a rectangle given the side lengths

 1. Name:
 2. Input:
 3. Actions:
 4. Return:

+### Convert to percent

-* Prompt: write a function that converts a decmial value to percentage (
+Prompt: write a function that converts a decmial value to formatted percentage value.
+Example:  `.25` to `25%`

+1. Name:
+2. Input:
+3. Actions:
+4. Return: